we believe that every student

 should have access to healthy food during the school day

-Halton Food for Thought has been feeding Halton students for almost two decades.
+Halton Food for Thought has been feeding Halton students for over two decades.

 Our new Mission and Vision statements are the grounding force behind the work we do in the community and create momentum for the future.

 In the spring of 2014, we set out to revive the agency.
 We wanted to realign ourselves with our cause and ensure all of our work was unified toward one goal.
 Our Mission and Vision are the core of our values and fuel all of our work in the community.

 In partnership with the community, we feed students healthy food so they can achieve success.

 Halton Food for Thought’s Core values not only demonstrate what we stand for as an organization, but also guide our work and impact in the community.